Backed by academic research and market data.

 - Scope of services (leasing strategy, financial modeling, marketing)

-Deal Type | Typical Commission Rate |
+| Deal Type | Typical Commission Rate |

-Smaller commercial sales | 3%–6% of sale price |
+| Smaller commercial sales | 3%–6% of sale price |

-High-value corporate or institutional sales | Could be lower percentage due to volume |
+| High-value corporate or institutional sales | Could be lower percentage due to the high asset value |

 For leases, commissions usually reflect a percentage of the total rent value over the lease term.
 Common Canadian ranges are 3%–6%, depending on property type and lease complexity.
+Again, there is no legally fixed rate.
+These are negotiated case by case.

 How Much Does That Cost?

-Commercial Sale Commission Example (4% rate, Ontario, with HST 13%):
+Commercial Sale Commission Example (Illustrative Only)

-Sale Price | Commission (4%) | HST (13%) | Total Deducted |
+| Sale Price | Commission (4%) | HST (13%) | Total Deducted |

-$1,000,000 | $40,000 | $5,200 | $45,200 |
+| $1,000,000 | $40,000 | $5,200 | $45,200 |

-$2,500,000 | $100,000 | $13,000 | $113,000 |
+| $2,500,000 | $100,000 | $13,000 | $113,000 |

 Commission Structure for Commercial Leases

-Example Structure Based on Lease Value:
+Example Structure Based on Lease Value (Illustrative 4% and 13% HST)

-Lease Term | Annual Rent | Total Rent | Commission (4%) | HST (13%) | Total Deducted |
+| Lease Term | Annual Rent | Total Rent | Commission (4%) | HST (13%) | Total Deducted |

-5 years | $60,000 | $300,000 | $12,000 | $1,560 | $13,560 |
+| 5 years | $60,000 | $300,000 | $12,000 | $1,560 | $13,560 |

 Why This Matters